Feature Articles Examples and Samples For Students PDF

 5. Start the Writing Process

-Moreover, the researcher suggests writing one paragraph for each section and never messing up one part with other parts.
+Moreover, the researcher suggests writing one paragraph for each section and avoiding mixing parts.
 The writer should remember that readers are not aware of the writing process.
 So, it will be difficult for them if they do not write one paragraph in each section.
 For example, journalists should mention “how to open a Facebook ID” before instructing them to protect Facebook from hacking.

-Furthermore, the writers should use chronological order to clarify every step to the readers.
-For example, they should mention steps one, two, and three of the article for better understanding.
+Furthermore, the writers should use chronological order to clarify each step for readers.
+For example, they should mention steps 1, 2, and 3 of the article to improve understanding.
 They also need to use action verbs to describe steps, such as apply, write, cut, mix, use, change, etc.

 Finally, the writers should ensure that the article is simple and friendly.
-So, they need to stop using irrelevant information and make it assertive.
+So, they need to stop using irrelevant information and make their arguments more assertive.

 6. Add Recommendations and Caution

-If necessary, the journalists should propose suggestions and cautions when necessary.
-The readers might consider the writer less informative if they do not offer recommendations.
+If necessary, the journalists should propose suggestions and offer cautions.
+The readers might consider the writer less informative if they do not provide recommendations.
 It is a fundamental duty to add a warning if there are any possible dangers in the process of the article.
-For example, the writers suggest wearing winter dresses to keep warm when writing the travelogue feature article representing cold places, including Antarctica, Russia, Iceland, Canada, and the United States.
+For example, the writers suggest wearing winter dresses to stay warm while writing a travelogue feature article about cold places, including Antarctica, Russia, Iceland, Canada, and the United States.

 7. Edit and Proofread